James McCracken: Biography

 Feeling slighted about being passed over for the September 1978 telecast of Otello which starred Jon Vickers, McCracken resigned from the Metropolitan Opera, only to return to a rousing ovation in October 1983 for the Centennial Gala, during which he performed Otello's Act 3 soliloquy, "Dio! mi potevi scagliar".
 The following season, he took part in a live telecast of Verdi's Aida on January 5, 1985, which was historic in that it was Leontyne Price's farewell to the operatic stage.

 McCracken's voice was huge, with a distinctive and somewhat thick texture.
 Occasionally he was criticized for his less-than-effortless singing technique.
 But virtually all critics acknowledged his acting skill, as well as the overwhelming power of his sound and his clarion high notes.

 He was married to mezzo-soprano Sandra Warfield, with whom he performed Saint-Saëns' Samson and Delilah at the Met.
 He was a member of the Metropolitan Opera's final U.S. tour, where he sang the role of Canio in Pagliacci.

+Following a series of stroke, McCracken died in Roosevelt Hospital, New York on April 29, 1988, aged 61.

 Recordings

 McCracken made a number of complete opera recordings, including "Le prophète" (with Marilyn Horne and Renata Scotto, (Col/CBS), 1976), "Carmen" (conducted by Leonard Bernstein, (DG), 1972), "Fidelio" (with Birgit Nilsson, (Decca/London), 1964), "Otello" (with Dame Gwyneth Jones, (EMI/Angel), 1968) and "Pagliacci", on which side 4 of the original LP version was a recital of opera arias, (Decca/London), (1967), as well as Schoenberg's Gurre-Lieder (with Jessye Norman, Tatiana Troyanos and David Arnold, (Phi), 1979), and a program of Irish and Scottish songs with piano (EMI/Angel), 1977.
-Additionally, he sang the part of Waldemaar in Gurre-Lieder when it opened the Edinburgh International Festival in 1961.
+Additionally, he sang the part of Waldemar in Gurre-Lieder when it opened the Edinburgh International Festival in 1961.
 The broadcast of this concert, under the direction of Leopold Stokowski, has now been issued on CD (Guild Historical).